 Project teams can make use of brainstorming and design facilities at the Erasmus Education Lab in an inspiring and high-tech environment.

-A state-of-the-art studio will be set up at the Education Lab for making online modules such as MOOCs and knowledge videos, and for live webinars in an atmosphere resembling that of a current affairs talk show.
+A state-of-the-art studio is available at the Education Lab for making online modules such as MOOCs and knowledge videos, and for live webinars in an atmosphere resembling that of a current affairs talk show.

 Technicians, cameramen, editors and coordinators work together at the studio to make state-of-the-art recordings.